loopandlearn/news/docs/index.md

 #### When on [`Loop Zulipchat`](https://loop.zulipchat.com/):

-This is a different forum.
+`Loop Zulipchat` is a different type of forum.
 Normally you go to a channel and topic that already exists and add a new post in it.
 You do not need to mark your post resolved.
 In zulipchat you can view posts over all channels/topics in the order in which they are posted, or limit to a channel or topic and see just those posts in order.

 It's a different experience than Facebook and far fewer people post there.
 You can get help either place.